Valeriy Polyansky (conductor)

 State Academic Symphonic Chapel of Russia.
 Moderato - Tempo di Valse-(attacca)-Andante - Lento-(attacca)-Moderato pastorale (duration 30:40) live - 2009

-Chamber Choir of the USSR Ministry of Culture, conductor - Valery Polyansky.
+Chamber Choir of the USSR Ministry of Culture

 Russian State Symphony Capella.
 Russian State Symphony Orchestra.
 1995, Moscow Conservatoire